Adrian08796/Gym/codebase.md

 ```

-# public/vite.svg

-This is a file of the type: SVG Image

 # src/pages/WorkoutTracker.jsx

 ```jsx
 // src/pages/WorkoutTracker.jsx

 import React, { useState, useEffect } from 'react';
 import { useNavigate } from 'react-router-dom';